• Skip to main content

 Looking for a quick dessert recipe to satisfy your sweet tooth?

 These irresistible raw lemon coconut balls are perfectly sweet with pronounced citrusy notes and a nutty coconut taste.
+Craving coconut goodness?
+Treat yourself to my luscious coconut milkshake!
+It's the perfect tropical escape without leaving your kitchen.

-The delightful mix of rich lemony flavor and soft texture in form of energy-boosting balls is ideal for warm spring days like this.
+The delightful mix of rich lemony flavor and soft texture in the form of energy-boosting balls is ideal for warm spring days like this.

 They are great to make ahead and make a delicious portable snack for a sunny picnic day.
 Plus, these colorful no-bake bites are a fantastic food gift for vegans and non-vegans alike.